Clinical Evaluation Plan

-Copy-paste your Device Description (which includes the Intended Use but also, User Profile, Precautions/Safety Instructions, Contraindications, Use Environment, Operating Principle, Variants/Accessories, Novelty, Design Requirements.
+Copy-paste your Device Description here, which includes the Intended Use but also, User Profile, Precautions/Safety Instructions, Contraindications, Use Environment, Operating Principle, Variants/Accessories, Novelty, Design Requirements.
 If it’s not done yet, remember to do it later :)

 2.2 Clinical Benefits, Outcome Parameters

 Describe the clinical benefits you expect from your product.
-Define how you’ll measure those (outcome parameters).
-You’ll probably be planning to do a literature search to prove them - as you know the literature, it makes sense to select outcome parameters which were already established in prior studies.
+Define how you’ll measure those (i.e., outcome parameters).
+You’ll probably be planning to do a literature search to prove them.
+As you know the literature, it makes sense to select outcome parameters which were already established in prior studies.
 For example, if your website claims that your device cures back pain in 50% of patients after 14 days, here’s the place to list that claim and show and explain how you’ll prove it.

-Also describe the product claims as stated by MEDDEV 2/7.1 Rev. 4, as stated there: Medical device claims results from general requirements on safety and performance.
-These claims are part of materials (e. g.
-IFU, marketing material and other accompanying documents).
-These product claims will be checked within the clinical evaluation and evidence are made. e.g.
+Also, describe the product claims as stated by MEDDEV 2.7/1 Rev. 4: Medical device claims results from general requirements on safety and performance.
+These claims are part of materials (e.g. IFU, marketing material and other accompanying documents).
+These product claims will be checked within the clinical evaluation and evidence are made.
+Performance-related product claims:

 2.3 Clinical Safety, Methods for Analysis

-Describe your safety parameters, i.e. which things should you product fulfil so that you consider it safe?
-And your methods, i.e. how will you prove that your product fulfils those safety parameters?
-A method could be literature search for past studies, but you could additionally do a Post-Market Clinical Follow-Up to double-check whether that’s actually true for your device.
+Describe your safety parameters, i.e., which things should your product fulfil so that you consider it safe?
+And your methods, i.e., how will you prove that your product fulfils those safety parameters?
+A method could be a literature search for past studies, but you could additionally do a Post-Market Clinical Follow-Up to double-check whether that’s actually true for your device.